Johnson desk: Oval Office

-During Johnson's presidency he was known for having extramarital affairs, with what Robert Dallek in his book Lone Star Rising: Lyndon Johnson and His Times called a harem of women.
+During Johnson's presidency he was known for having extramarital affairs with what Robert Dallek in his book Lone Star Rising: Lyndon Johnson and His Times called a harem of women.
+Dallek was referencing a journalist who knew Johnson since 1937 with this remark.
 Ronald Kessler in his book Inside the Whitehouse describes multiple sexual encounters between Johnson and his secretaries in the Oval Office including one where his wife, Ladybird Johnson, walked in on Johnson and a secretary in the midst of having sex, leading to the installation of a buzzer system to warn him if Ladybird was on her way.
-Dallek describes an encounter Johnson had with an unnamed White House secretary where they "had casual sex on an office desk."
+Dallek describes an encounter Johnson had with an unnamed White House secretary who claimed they had "casual sex on an office desk."

 Wesley O. Hagood notes in his book Presidential Sex that while it has been documented Johnson had sex with at least one secretary on a desk in the White House it was never specified if that desk was the Johnson desk in the Oval Office or not.
 John M. Berecz disagrees in his book All the Presidents' Women: An Examination of Sexual Styles of Presidents Truman through Clinton, stating "One White House secretary is reported to have had sex with him on the desk in the Oval Office."

+In January 1969 the desk was cleared off and removed from the White House.
+It was replaced by the Wilson desk, which was chosen by Richard Nixon for his tenure in the Oval Office.